IOS 11: Safari

+TV

+The Apple TV app gradually replaced the videos app in iOS 11 in other regions, rather than only the US like previously.
+For instance, in the minor update iOS 11.2, this change was implemented for United Kingdom users.

 Calculator

 The Calculator app receives a redesign, with rounded buttons, replacing the grid ones seen on iOS 7.

 Developer APIs

 A new "ARKit" application programming interface (API) lets third-party developers build augmented reality apps, taking advantage of a device's camera, CPU, GPU, and motion sensors.
 The ARKit functionality is only available to users of devices with Apple A9 and later processors.
 According to Apple, this is because "these processors deliver breakthrough performance that enables fast scene understanding and lets you build detailed and compelling virtual content on top of real-world scenes."

 A new "Core ML" software framework will speed up app tasks involving artificial intelligence, such as image recognition.

 A new "Depth" API allows third-party camera app developers to take advantage of the iPhone 7 Plus, iPhone 8 Plus, and iPhone X's dual-camera "Portrait mode".
 This will let apps implement the same depth-sensing technology available in the default iOS Camera app, to simulate a shallow depth-of-field.

 A new "Core NFC" framework gives developers limited access to the near field communication (NFC) chip inside supported iPhones, opening potential use cases in which apps can scan nearby environments and give users more information.